AKA Anatjari No.3, Anatjara, Anitjari, Yanatjarri

 This sale is in keeping with the trend that 1972-1973 boards generally fair better than those created in 1971, the first year of the Papunya movement.
 The fact that six of Anatjiari’s current top ten results were created during these two years clearly indicates that collectors prefer the more accomplished imagery and greater size of these paintings to his earliest 1971 works, despite their historical significance and sacred content.

 Anatjari's most successful year at auction was 2010.
 In that year all five works on offer sold at an average of $110,380 and a total of $551,900.
 This gave Anatjari III the highest ranking during the year of any Aboriginal artist.
 It propelled him to an overall rank of 15th most successful artist of the entire movement on the AIAM100.
 His results have not been quite as good since.
-In 2012, five of the ten works on ofer successfully found new homes and generated $133,766, or an average of $26,755.
+In 2012, five of the ten works on offer successfully found new homes and generated $133,766, or an average of $26,755.
 However, none of these works reached the top ten.
-He was 19th most successful artist in 2012 results but has had only three sales since.
+He was 19th most successful artist in 2012 results but has had only four sales since.
 In 2015 he was 56th amongst the top 100 in spite of 2 works selling of the 4 offered for an average price of $45,250.
 In that year a very nice rendition of a Men's Ceremony created in 1971 sold for $60,000 including buyer's premium.
 2016 saw only one of the three works on offer selling, though it reached number 5 in his top ten at $93,000.
 Aside from breaking the top 5, Big Pintupi Ceremonial Occasion also replaced A Cave Dreaming 1972 (sold in 1996) as the highest price to date for a work created in 1972.

 Anatjari III died in 1992, just before a number of his male contemporaries made the conceptual leap away from dense ethnographic iconography.
 The primary market prices achieved for these paintings created from the mid 1990s onward, became the principle driver of the growing Aboriginal art market prior to the emergence of women’s painting in the early years of the new millennium.
 Even so, the paintings he created in the late 1980s are the most sought after and valued of all 1980s canvases created by men of the Western Desert.
 They are rare, but it is unlikely that sales of his late career works will dominate those of his very best early (1972-1973) boards.
 For this reason he is likely to be considered as an important early influence in the emergence of desert painting rather than an artist of supreme distinction.